matrix-org/matrix-spec-proposals/proposals/3839-primary-identity-as-key.md

 ## Potential issues

-The relation between a private key and a user-session is expected to stay unchanged.
+The relation between a user-secret and a user-session is expected to stay unchanged.
 A client requests a token and has a session.
 But having a password change is no longer something that happens on the server, it happens completely local on the client.
 Many users will simply